adonovan7/PBS-SoCal/wp-content/plugins/robo-gallery/readme.txt

 If any problem occurs, please contact us.

 == Changelog ==

+= 2.8.13 =
+*  Fixed notices nad optimization of the admin interface

+= 2.8.12 =
+*  Added new template tag for video link
+*  Modification of the general CSS styles structure
+*  Added new custom css field where you can add modifications for every item
+*  Added new global custom css for entire plugin
+*  Added new global custom js for entire plugin
+*  Smart parser for the front end includes

 = 2.8.11 =
 *  Added check of the no images and notification